Rabbi Dr. I. Goldstein Synagogue: Postage stamp

-The synagogue was consecrated on August 7, 1957.
-Among the guests at the ceremony was Yitzhak Ben-Zvi, the President of Israel.

-Remarks by Ben-Zvi and other Israeli officials praised Goldstein as a man of spirit and action, who had dedicated his life to the Jewish people.
-As part of the ceremony, Joseph Klausner, professor emeritus at Hebrew University, opened the Torah ark.

 Worship

 Campus religious programs are coordinated by Hillel (the organization for "Jewish Campus Life") which has offices on the Mount Scopus campus.
 Many services are held in the Hecht Synagogue on that campus, but because the location of the Goldstein synagogue is remote from the Givat Ram campus center for work and study no worship services are held on a regular basis.
-When services are held, morning services normally begin at 6:45am and evening services begin at the end of the school day, with the decision regarding nusach left to the voluntary prayer leader.
+However, there is a synagogue with regular prayer services and Torah study on the Givat Ram campus located in the old building of the National Library.

 Special ceremonies and events

 In 1961 a special ceremony was held at the synagogue to accept a Torah scroll contributed by a group of tourists from the United States.
 An Israeli representative from the Ministry of Religious Affairs (now renamed Ministry of Religious Services) participated in the ceremony, noting that this was one of 1500 Torah scrolls that have so far been collected from other nations (including many scrolls from communities destroyed during the Holocaust), but some 400 communities still needed Torah scrolls.